Edna Phillips: Philadelphia Orchestra

 As a member of the Philadelphia Orchestra, Miss Phillips was thrown into a grueling schedule of performing and recording, everything from Bach to Schoenberg, many in Stokowski's orchestrations, which he would revise on the spot in rehearsals, as well as the latest contemporary scores.
 She had to learn how to sight-read anything.
 She performed as a member of the orchestra from 1930 to 1946, with Marjorie Tyre as second harpist.
 Miss Phillips was the first woman in the orchestra, and as a newspaper headline noted, she "added a feminine touch to the right hand front of the ensemble."
 (Stokowski generally preferred to place the harp at the front of the stage, near the double-basses, or sometimes on the left.)
 In 1937, one of many times Miss Phillips performed as soloist with the Philadelphia Orchestra, she played the Chorale et Variations by Charles Widor.
 The Philadelphia Ledger recorded on March 16, that she "played superbly Widor's beautiful Chorale and Variations for harp and orchestra.
 She showed beautiful tone quality, ample volume and a fluent technique, which the work demands, as it nearly exhausts the possibilities of the harp.
 The audience tried hard for an encore number but was disappointed."
 Following the text is a list of all the performances in which she appeared as soloist with the Philadelphia Orchestra.

 Sabbatical

 She took a sabbatical year in 1941–42, and Lynne Wainwright (Palmer) and Reba Robinson filled in.
 During her year off, Edna concertized and gave the world premiere of her commission Sea Chanty by Paul White.
-She premiered this lovely work with the Rochester (N.Y.)
+She premiered this work with the Rochester (N.Y.)
 Philharmonic under the baton of the famous Jose Iturbi, and later recorded it for Columbia Records with Eugene Ormandy conducting.
-After 1946, she often returned to the orchestra to substitute and help out, and is quite possibly the harpist on the soundtrack of the renowned film Louisiana Story, with its well-known musical score by Virgil Thomson.
+After 1946, she often returned to the orchestra to substitute and help out, and is possibly the harpist on the soundtrack of the film Louisiana Story, with its well-known musical score by Virgil Thomson.